 Effects on Quality Metrics.
-In the following we show for the refactorings in Fig. 4 how metrics can be used to measure their effects.
-Note that Fig. 4 constitutes a toy example, whose purpose is to show the application of the proposed patterns and its effects on quality metrics.
-Usually, refactorings are not applied in isolation, but in combination with other refactorings and to a collection of models.
+Usually, refactorings are not applied in isolation, but in combination with other refactorings and with respect to a collection of models.
 Consequently, refactoring has an impact on the collection of process models.
-In Fig. 4 the combined use of refactorings RF3, RF4, RF5 and RF6 reduces the total number of nodes in the given model collection from 34 to 20 and decreases average CFC of the schemes by factor 1:4 (cf. Fig. 5).
-In all cases no changes of model behaviour have been performed.
+For example, in Fig. 4 the combined use of refactorings RF3, RF4, RF5 and RF6 reduces the total number of nodes in the given model collection from 34 to 20 and also decreases average CFC of the schemes by factor 1:4 (cf. Fig. 5).
+Note that in all cases no changes of the model behaviour have been performed.
 In particular, application of RF3 allows for the removal of two unnecessary connector nodes, reducing size by two and CFC by one; RF4 and RF5 remove existing redundancies leading to an additional saving of 11 nodes.
 Finally, RF6 reduces size by one.